Resources for creating a more sustainable and equitable academic publishing system.

-The traditional system of scholarly communication, in which scholars submit their work to a journal that is supported by library subscriptions, is no longer sustainable.
+The traditional system of academic publishing, in which scholars submit their work to a journal that is supported by library subscriptions, is no longer sustainable.
 During the last few decades of the twentieth century journal publishers merged and raised subscription prices far above inflation rates.
 Many academic library systems are no longer able to afford these prices, and some libraries and scholars are beginning to boycott these publishers altogether.
-Many libraries are increasingly favoring business models such as read-and-publish, which bundle together fees for subscription and publishing.
-These are known as transformative agreements, and the aim is to transition a journal toward a sustainable Open Access publishing model.
+Many libraries are increasingly favoring alternative business models that bundle together fees for subscription and publishing.
+These models often result in Open Access readership.

-In the meantime, here are a few ways to help ensure your scholarship is accessible to the widest audience:
+A few ways to help ensure your scholarship reaches the widest audience:

 - Seek out publishers and Open Access journals that have more lenient distribution policies and submit your work to these publishers first.
-Use the Sherpa/Romeo database to find Open-Access minded publishers for your discipline.
+Use the Sherpa/Romeo database or the Directory of Open Access Journals to find Open-Access minded publishers for your discipline.

-- Negotiate with your publisher upfront to retain your copyrights.
+- Negotiate with your journal or monograph publisher upfront to retain your copyrights.
 Read more about this from SPARC and use their Author Addendum with publishers.

 Faculty publications recently added to the Digital Repository

 Trinity’s Institutional Repository is a digital archive that showcases and provides access to scholarly and creative works by Trinity College community members.
 Works in the Repository are open to anyone on or off campus, resulting in increased readership and visibility.

 - Giuseppe Sarti's opera buffa Fra i due litiganti il terzo gode was one of the great operatic successes of the late eighteenth century.
 First performed in Milan in September 1782, the opera was quickly taken up by theatres in other cities.
 In 1783 it began a long run at the Burgtheater in Vienna, where it […]